 As a side note, Knute Rokny, the godfather of Electro Voice, was a heroic figure with a record of 105 wins, 12 losses, and 5 draws in his 12 years as coach at Notre Dame, including a legendary win over the Military Academy that was later made into a movie.
 The legendary battle won against the Military Academy was later made into a movie, starring a young Ronald Reagan.
 (Knute Rockne: All American/1940 Warner Brothers/Directed by Lloyd Bacon/Starring Pat O'Brien)

-Selmer Varitone Electro Voice, which was then flying high as a leader in sound and microphones, received a request from H&A Selmer Inc. The request was to design a microphone that would maximize the effectiveness of a single sound collection point, and to produce an amplifier to amplify it, as developed by Jean Selmer in Paris.
+Selmer Varitone Electro Voice, which was then flying high as a leader in sound and microphones, received a request from H&A Selmer Inc. The request was to design a microphone that would maximize the effect of a single collection point, and to produce an amplifier to amplify it, as developed by Jean Selmer in Paris.

 Electro Voice tried various microphone designs based on Jean Selmer's ideas.
 At the time, ribbon microphones (velocity microphones) were the most natural sounding and had excellent frequency response.
-However, ribbon microphones were notorious for their humidity and susceptibility to wind pressure.
+However, ribbon microphones were sensitive to humidity and wind pressure.
 For this reason, Electro Voice used piezoelectric elements (see piezocrystals/piezoelectric pickups), which were attracting attention as a new material at the time.
 This material, which senses vibrations and converts them into electrical signals, was ideal for picking up the sound of a saxophone, and because it could be manufactured in a very small size (approximately 19 mm in diameter and 12 mm thick), it was possible to achieve maximum effect at a small sound collection point without interference from wind pressure and unnecessary vibrations.

 A controller was mounted on the right hand side of the thumb hook to control the volume of the amplification and other controls while playing.
 With this controller, the player could not only adjust the volume, but also determine several different tones and use effects such as tremolo, reverb, and octave (notation: octamatic).
 Considering that reverb was first used in electric guitar amplifiers around 1963, it is easy to see how cutting-edge it was.
-Octave is a function that blends a pitch one octave lower by halving the frequency of the input signal using a frequency divider with diodes, etc. Although it was first used in analog synthesizers at the time, it was very rare as an effect for musical instruments, and in a sense, it was more advanced than electric guitar effects.
+Octave is a function that blends a pitch one octave lower by halving the frequency of the input signal using a frequency divider with diodes, etc. Although it was first used in analog synthesizers at the time, it was very rare as an effect for musical instruments, and in a sense, it was more advanced than electric guitars.
 In a sense, it is no exaggeration to say that it was even more advanced than electric guitars.

 The amplifier section, which was the outlet for all sound, consisted of a preamplifier designed with a dedicated high-impedance input and an output section using FETs to handle the output from the piezoelectric element, and the tremolo and octave effect circuits were also installed in the preamplifier section and activated by a signal from the controller.
 The tremolo and octave effect circuits were also mounted in the preamp section and activated by a signal from the controller.